jsimplicio/jsimplicio.github.io/_posts/2020-3-10-breadcrumb-component-for-Seeds.md

 hero_color: "#6F5ED3"
 ---

 I had the opportunity to go through a residency in our Design Systems team at Sprout Social.
-During my residency, I focused on a few projects, one being the design, development and release of Breadcrumb on <a target="_blank" title="Sprout Social's Seeds" href="https://seeds.sproutsocial.com">Seeds ↗</a>.
+During my residency, I focused on a few projects, one being the design, development and release of the Breadcrumb component on <a target="_blank" title="Sprout Social's Seeds" href="https://seeds.sproutsocial.com">Seeds ↗</a>.

 <div class="problem-statement">
 <h2>Problem statement</h2>